aarpitdubey/almabetter/Python_for_Datascience/README.md

 print("Arpit Dubey")
 ```
 Copy the above code snippet and paste in the IDE, choose the mode as Python and click on Run Code.

+<br><br>

+## Different data types we will encounter in Python

+1. <b>Numeric</b> - Numeric variables take values which are numbers like 9, 3.14, 0, Inf

+2. <b> String </b> - String variables are used to store textual information

+3. <b> Boolean </b> - Boolean variables have two modes either True or False.
+A definite judge of statements!

+4. <b>Datetime</b> - These variables are used to store date and time values such as 2020-08-01 12:23:54